-The advantage of leaving appreciated property to an heir is that the heir's basis for the inherited property is the fair market value at the decedent's death and therefore, income tax on the appreciation in value during the decedent's life is completely avoided.
+The advantage of leaving appreciated property to an heir is that, the heir's basis for the inherited property is the fair market value at the decedent's death.
+As a result, income tax on the appreciation in value during the decedent's life is completely avoided.

 For example, if the market value of the property went from $20,000 to $30,000 while the decedent owned the property, the $10,000 increase in value is tax free to you, as the heir.